larsiusprime/loc-sync/README.md

  - csv2tsv can also be run in reverse to transform TSV format to CSV.
  - tsvCompare takes two filenames as input, attempts to load & parse them both as TSV, and compare on a cell-by-cell basis.
 This will ignore any spurious differences (endline style, etc) that does not result in any actual difference on the cell level

 3. The CSV format used by csv2tsv is specifically the one that Google Sheets exports.
-Near as I can tell it behaves like this:
+As near as I can tell, it behaves like this:
  - cells are separated by a single comma (0x2C in UTF-8)
  - cells that contain a comma are *quoted*
  - cells that contain a quotation mark (0x22 in UTF-8) are *quoted*
  - all other cells are *unqouted*
  - *quoted* cells begin and end with a quotation mark character
  - any quotation marks found inside of cells are escaped by doubling them: `"` becomes `""`
+ - you don't really have to worry about this CSV stuff as it's all done internally, but it's here for completeness' sake
  - Examples:

  |John Smith|Dwayne "The Rock" Johnson|Fred Savage|